sparkflows/sparkflows-docs/docs/user-guide/data-exploration/index.rst

     :doc:`/user-guide/data-exploration/data-exploration`

-    Provide a number of features for Data Exploration.
+    Provides a number of features for Data Exploration.

     ---

     :doc:`/user-guide/data-exploration/data-visualization`

-    Provide a number of features for Data Visualization.
+    Provides a number of features for Data Visualization.

 .. toctree::
    :hidden: